LESS...THEN 2 TO 3 FT. A CHANCE OF RAIN AND SNOW THROUGH THE DAY...

 NEXT WEEK.
 HIGH PRESSURE RETURNS FOR THE END OF THE WEEK.

-Saturday: NNW wind around 14 kt, with gusts as high as 20 kt.
-A chance of snow and sleet before 8am.
+Overnight: NNW wind around 9 kt.
+A slight chance of snow showers before 5am.
 Seas around 1 ft.

 *Notices: (1) This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.
 Forecast information for a larger area can be found within the zone forecast and the NDFD graphics.